Washington Wizards: 2009–10

 In November, majority owner Abe Pollin died at the age of 85.
 At the time of his death, he was the longest-tenured owner in NBA history.
 Control of the franchise passed to his widow Irene, though minority owner Ted Leonsis was known to be preparing a takeover bid.

 On December 24, 2009, it was revealed that Arenas had admitted to storing unloaded firearms in his locker at Verizon Center and had surrendered them to team security.
 In doing so, Arenas violated both NBA rules against bringing firearms into an arena and D.C. ordinances.
-On January 1, 2010, it was reported that Arenas and teammate Javaris Crittenton had unloaded guns in the Wizards' locker room during a Christmas Eve argument regarding gambling debts resulting in Arenas's suspension.
-Despite Stern's longstanding practice of not disciplining players until the legal process played out, he felt compelled to act when Arenas' teammates surrounded him during pregame introductions prior to a game with the Philadelphia 76ers and he pantomimed shooting them with guns made from his fingers.
-The Wizards issued a statement condemning the players' pregame stunt as "unacceptable".
+On January 1, 2010, it was reported that Arenas and teammate Javaris Crittenton brought unloaded guns to the Wizards' locker room during a Christmas Eve argument regarding gambling debts; this led to Arenas's suspension.
+Despite Stern's longstanding practice of not disciplining players until the legal process played out, he felt compelled to act when Arenas' teammates surrounded him during pregame introductions with the Philadelphia 76ers and he pantomimed shooting them.
+The Wizards issued a statement condemning the players' actions as "unacceptable".